Patrick Surtain: NFL career statistics

-Regular Season
+Regular season

 Personal life

 In 2016, Surtain became head coach at American Heritage School.
 His son, Patrick Surtain II, who played for him at American Heritage, was one of the top-ranked high school football players of the class of 2018 and played college football for the Alabama Crimson Tide.
-Like his father, Patrick II plays cornerback, and was drafted No. 9 overall in the 2021 NFL draft by the Denver Broncos.
+Like his father, Patrick II plays cornerback, and was drafted No. 9 overall in the 2021 NFL draft by the Denver Broncos, where he won Defensive Player of the Year for the 2024-25 season.
 He is married to Michelle Surtain (née Webster) and has 3 children, Patrick II, Paris, and Parker.